IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- see another elderly archaeologist come in thru back entrance + go up the steps

 Second Floor
-- Much more bustling.
-Rows of desks, shelves on all four sides with lots of labelled compartments holding artifacts + samples (mostly inorganic)
+- Rows of desks, shelves on all four sides with lots of labelled compartments holding artifacts + samples (cloth fragments, pottery shards)
 	- A few older men and women inspecting artifacts under magnifying glasses, flipping thru old texts
 	- One half of the room is cleared out, with a large magic circle drawn on the floor.
 Traces of bone dust.
 Ritual knife, etc. Where they get the necromancers to process Elysian Fog.
 	- One jar of bone dust near the magic circle, labeled with "Catacombs X37, Arda, Bridgewater underground" scratched out name "Brayden Blackwood"